CS2103AUG2016-W11-C3/addressbook-level4/docs/DeveloperGuide.md

 2. System change the storage directory according to user input.

-3. System copy current storage to the new location.
+3. System copies current storage to the new location.

 4. System deletes old file at old storage location.